About me and my radio hobby

 I logged the stations in a way many beginners do; just the name of the station and the language, but that was it.
 Unfortunately I did not write down essential info as date, time and frequency.
 After a few months, I began to see that a little more info could be handy, so I wrote down the frequency too.
 In those days the Benelux DX-

 I lived between the docks and was very interested in shipping.
-I really wanted to listen to coast stations and ships on MW and HF and two years after I discovered the world of SW radio, I bought my first "real" receiver, a Panasonic DR22.
+I really wanted to listen to coast stations and ships on MW and HF and two years after I discovered the world of shortwave radio, I bought my first "real" receiver, a Panasonic DR22.
 Now I was able to tune in to the wonders of maritime and aero radio.
 Wow... nights in a row I was glued to my new toy.
 I already collected QSL cards and found hundreds of new stations that I could QSL.
 The postman had a busy time when I started to write to all those utility stations.
-Sometimes the response was real nice, like that time that a female operator of one of the Algerian coastal stations sent me a parfumed and hot QSL letter and phoned me a couple of days later :-
+Sometimes the response was real nice, like that time when a female operator of one of the Algerian coastal stations sent me a parfumed and hot QSL letter and phoned me a couple of days later :-

-One of the first utility stations that I heard was a German numbers station and in the following days a found a lot of them and I am hooked ever since.
+One of the first utility stations that I heard was a German numbers station and in the following days a found a lot of these stations and I am hooked ever since.
 One of the most interesting ones was the Roumanian numbers station "the Skylark" with its typical gypsy music and "Terminat" that ended their messages.
 Another nice experience was my first encounter with Space Shuttle Columbia.
 It circled the earth in 1983 and could be heard on VHF.
 Cool!!!
 Even cooler was the QSL from the shuttle.
 A couple of years later QSL's from The International Space Station and MIR followed.
 Another very nice QSL came from King Husain of Jordan, who was a radio amateur.
 Those were the days :-

-I entered a new era when I attached my first decoder to my Commodore 64; it was a Microlog SWL/Airdisk decoder.
-Later other, more sophisticated decoders followed and ute dx completely replaced my interest in the SW broadcasting stations.
+I entered a new era when I attached my first decoder to my Commodore 64; it was a Microlog Shortwave/Airdisk decoder.
+Later other, more sophisticated decoders followed and ute dx completely replaced my interest in the shortwave broadcasting stations.
 I was thrilled when the first morse stations from Poland and the Ukraine appeared on the printer and a couple of days later I even caught the US Navy in Thurso; followed by many press stations and fax stations.
 When I browse through my old logs I see long gone stations like KUNA and ATA but also a print-

-Between January 1995 and April 2006 I was involved in the Worldwide Utility News club that ceased operations in April 2006.
+Between January 1995 and April 2006 I was deeply involved in the Worldwide Utility News club that ceased operations in April 2006.
 WUN was very active and had a great monthly newsletter.
 Many people were disappointed when WUN stopped and I decided to continue my activities, using a slightly different concept.
 I started the Utility Dxers Forum on 28 March 2006 with this website as knowledge base for utility dxers, and a mailing list for the exchange of logs and news.
 A newsletter is no longer issued except for the former Numbers & Oddities column, which I already issued as a separate newsletter during the WUN days.

 Pictures of the equipment mentioned on this page can be found here: